Periodic Inventory System

 Difference between Periodic inventory system and Perpetual Inventory System

-Considering periodic inventory system vs perpetual inventory system in that, the former is based on physical counting of inventory at the beginning and end of an accounting period, while the latter uses software like an inventory management software to update inventory in real-time.
+Considering periodic inventory system vs perpetual inventory system in that, the former is based on physical counting of inventory at the beginning and end of an accounting period, while the latter uses software like an inventory software to update inventory in real-time.

 In the perpetual inventory system, the stock count is updated continuously, meaning with every piece of inventory that arrives or is sold.
 In contrast, inventory is updated at periodic intervals.